BolinPan/CoronaeNet/README.md

 Content:
 - Limited-angle PAT Fourier operators with basic use example
 - Fully Wedge Restricted Curvelet transform (FWRC) in 2D with basic use example
+- Compute 2D Coronae Coefficients with basic use example
 - Coronae-Net and ResCoronae-Net implementation in 2D

 ###### Thank you for using our code, kindly report any suggestions to the corresponding author.